Skip to content

 npm install -g @openai/codex

-Add your ZenMux API key in your shell configuration file:
+Add your ZenMux API Key to your shell configuration file:

 bash